FTTP vs FTTC broadband

 What is fibre?

 Fibre optic, as you probably already know, is superfast broadband.
+This type of broadband is a game-changer for large families, serious gamers, and anyone who runs their own business.

 How does fibre work?